10 min read

 The Impact of AI Overviews on Search Strategy

-The search results page is changing with the introduction of AI Overviews (formerly SGE).
+The search results page is changing with the introduction of AI Overviews.
 These AI generated summaries appear at the top of the results, pulling information from multiple sources to directly answer a user’s query.
 This shift makes an integrated strategy even more critical.

 • For Organic SEO: Your goal is to have your content be so authoritative and comprehensive that it gets cited in the AI Overview.
 This requires high quality, factual content that directly answers user questions.
 Ranking organically in the traditional blue links below the overview remains crucial for visibility and traffic.